mrwel8/mrwel8.github.com/_posts/2015-10-26-email-limits.md

 Having gone back and forth with Salesforce Technical Support a few times on the issue of email & attachment sizes and experienced it first-hand, I wanted to provide some clarity on the 5, 10, and 25 MB numbers floating around the help docs.

-### Email Services
+### Inbound Email
 - Approx. **18 MB** for all attachments (25 MB for the entire email, including headers and encoding)
 - **No** individual attachment size limit
-> Includes Email-to-Case, standard and on-demand, or Apex Services
+> Includes Email-to-Case, standard and on-demand, and Apex email services

 ### Outbound Email
 - **10 MB** for all attachments